bleroy/3d-junkyard/DecentXL/readme.md

 The DecentXL project is constituted of the following parts (this is not a BOM but a list of custom parts created for this project; see below for the actual BOM):

-* A main PCB with surface-mounted anti-ghosting diodes, adjustable blue backlighting and flexible cable connection.
+* A PCB with surface-mounted anti-ghosting diodes, adjustable blue backlighting and flexible cable connection (revisions before rev. 4 have two PCBs, as the console keys are separate).
-* A daughter board for the backlighted console keys and red surface-mounted power LED.
-The daughter board is connected to the main board with a 10-pin flexible cable.
 * An aluminum plate to hold the switches firmly aligned and rigidify the assembly.
-Available in Alps version and MX/Choc version.
 * A custom set of MX-compatible modern key caps.
-* 3D-printed adapters for non-Alps vintage caps.
+* 3D-printed adapters for vintage caps.
-* 3D-printed console keys.
+* 3D-printed console keys with vinyl texture stickers.
 * A flexible PCB to connect the main board to the Atari motherboard.
-* 3D-printed brackets to hold the daughter board in place slightly below the main board's level, and to connect the boards to the XL top case shell.
+* 3D-printed brackets to connect the boards to the XL top case shell (when rails are not available or using a revision lower than 3).

 ## Bill of materials